syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 * **Labels** - Provides support to customize the appearance of gauge values with user-specified colors and alignment.

+* **VisualStyle** - Supports rich set of VisualStyle to modify look and feel of the RadialGauge

+* **Customization Options** - Supports color and visibility customization of all elements and its appearance can also be customized in any form.

 # Getting started